nik-rev/blog/content/blog/2025-04-02_dev_env_in_rust.md

 Not only does it keep me motivated to work on them, but also it's very fun to use something I made myself.
 So using software written in Rust enables me to enjoy using tools that I understand and develop.

 I also like to understand how the software I use actually works.
 IDEs, shells, terminal emulators.
 What actually happens _under the hood_?
-Rust makes it **fun** for me to just dig into the codebase and read to my heart's desire.
+Rust makes it **exciting** for me to just dig into the codebase and read to my heart's desire.

 ## Neovim → Helix (IDE)